bbauska/UofM-AdvStyling/readme.md

 using that nav tag.
 You can really just put it right before, close it right underneath what you are doing with navigation.

-Another option is to use what is called an \"ARIA\" attribute where you can put role = \"navigation\" and it provides the same type of accessibility information that that nav tag will provide.
+Another option is to use what is called an &quot;ARIA&quot; attribute where you can put role = &quot;navigation&quot; and it provides the same type of accessibility information that that nav tag will provide.

-So, let\'s go back, look at that code that I\'ve provided, add some tags, play with the code.
+So, let&apos;s go back, look at that code that I&apos;ve provided, add some tags, play with the code.
 See how you can get your own navigation bar to show up on the screen.